oroinc/documentation/user_guide/activities/cases/manage_case.rst

 1. From the page of all cases under **Activities > Cases**.

    .. image:: /user_guide/img/activities/CasePage.png
-      :alt: Cases
+      :alt: The details page of a case

 2. From the **Additional Information** section on the page of the user to whom the case was assigned.

    .. image:: /user_guide/img/activities/CaseUserPage.png
-      :alt: Additional information, whom the case was assigned
+      :alt: The additional information section displaying cases assigned to a specific user

 3. From the **Additional Information** section on the page of a contact related to the case.